codesativa/ttt/ttt/README.md

-# TTT or TextTransformTool
+# TTT

-## Information
+## INFORMATION

-name: TextTransformTool
+name: TTT
-version: 1.0
+current version: 1.0
-author: alexannem
+author: codesativa
 push date: 23/02/2024
+description: A message manipulation bot.

 ## Installation

-Install TTT on your server here: [install TTT](https://discord.com/api/oauth2/authorize?client_id=1210346708127719454&permissions=8&scope=bot+applications.commands)
+Install TTT on your server here: [install TTT](link here)

 ## Current Functionalities

 ### TTT 1.0
 This baby bot has a lot of growing up to do.
 At the moment, it listens for messages on the server, and logs in console information about the message.
 It uses two custom classes: TTT and TTType.
 * TTT gathers message meta information and its show_ticket method displays the info in console.
-* TTType assures the return text transformation is appropriate to the type of message desired.
+* TTType will assure the return text transformation is appropriate to the type of message desired.

 ## Future Functionnalities